sungnga/revents/README.md

   - All the features we will build in this project will go inside the 'features' folder
   - All the common features and components that will be used across the application will go inside the 'app' folder

+### 4. Install Semantic UI CSS + Semantic UI React libraries
+- Docs: www.react.semantic-ui.com
+- Install Semantic UI React and Semantic UI CSS libraries
+  - Run to install both: `npm i semantic-ui-react semantic-ui-css`
+- In index.js file:
+  - Import the semantic min css just above the styles.css file: `import 'semantic-ui-css/semantic.min.css';`
+- When using Semantic UI React library, we can import style components inside our components to add styles to our JSX.
+We add component attributes to specify the style we want from that style component.
+An example is in App.jsx file

+## LIBRARIES AND PACKAGES USED IN THIS PROJECT
+- Semantic UI React and Semantic UI CSS
+  - Website: www.react.semantic-ui.com
+  - Install: `npm i semantic-ui-react semantic-ui-css`
+  - Import in index.js file.
+Above the styles.css, import: `import 'semantic-ui-css/semantic.min.css';`

 ## VSCode extensions used: